 What makes a good read-aloud book?
 Humor often plays a key element, especially for elementary students, as do pacing and dialogue.
 Truthfully, though, your love or students’ love of the book should be the shining feature of a good read-aloud, as that enthusiasm will radiate during your reading session.

 No matter what you choose, be sure to read the book beforehand.
 I’ll never forget the time we went to a doggie storytime, and the volunteer clearly had not familiarized herself with the story.
-Halfway through, she realized that it was about a dog dying, and immediately started to squirm, changing the words and then just opting to end the book early as to not upset any children.
+Halfway through, she realized that it was about a dog dying and immediately started to squirm, changing the words and then just opting to end the book early not to upset any children.
 The experience was uncomfortable and something that easily could have been avoided with a quick reading of the book beforehand.

 Below are some fantastic read-aloud books for the classroom.
 These books are recommended for young kids, including preschoolers, kindergarteners, and first grade.
 If you’re asked to be a mystery reader in your child’s class, these work well for that too!

 Most people know the story of Humpty Dumpty and his epic fall that shatters not only his fragile shell but his ego and adventurous spirit.
 After Humpty is put together again, he has difficulty passing the spot of his accident.
 He feels glum in the cereal aisle and is confronted with a new fear of heights.